oracle-devrel/cool.devo.build/README.md

 Each project repo (and the root repo) can contain pages written in Markdown.
 The only technical requirement for a page is that it contain the appropriate front matter.
 There are stylistic guidelines that will be enforced in the content, but any text file with an `.md` extension and front matter will render as part of the site.

 Within a project repo, directories become parts of the url (permalink) for the page.
-Submodule repos are created within the `/projects` directory, and the base URL for any project is `devo.build/projects/PROJECT-SLUG`.
+Submodule repos are added within the `/collections` directory, and the base URL for any project is `devo.build/projects/PROJECT-SLUG`.
 The slug will be assigned by the maintainers when the submodule is added.

 Required front matter: